taxus-d/COVID-19_plus_Russia/README.md

 * https://github.com/klevin92/covid19_moscow_cases
 * https://github.com/wolfxyx/moscow-covid-19

-### TODO
+### Roadmap

-- Python code to check the correctness of CSV files
+* Python code to check the correctness of CSV files
+  - ~~Python stub checking the validity of basic CSV structure~~ (see <./python3/src/covid19ru/check.py>)
+  - Check less-trivial invariants
-- Python API to access the CSV data.
+* Python API to access the CSV data.
 It should handle the CSV format change which happened around 23.03.2020
+  - Pandas API
+  - ???
+* Semi-automated data loader for Yandex.
+Ideally, we want to perform the following actions:
+  - Collect `Confirmed/Death/Recovered` info for each Russian city
+  - Save this information in a temporary file
+  - Apply this information to a CSSE daily reports CSVs once they are released.
+* Collect information on more cities!

 ### Log

 #### 25.03.2020

-* Resolved a conflict. `23-22-2020.csv` file seemed to be damaged by the upstream admins.
+* Conflict resolved. `23-22-2020.csv` file seemed to be damaged by the upstream admins.
 * <https://github.com/CSSEGISandData/COVID-19/issues/1523>

 #### 23.03.2020